 Why can’t I just purchase a vest online?

-Purchasing a vest online, doesn’t mean a dog has been trained professionally.
-Also it doesn’t mean the dog has been evaluated by a professional trainer or trained according the Americans with Disabilities Act.
+Purchasing a vest online doesn’t mean a dog has been trained professionally, if at all.
+Also, it doesn’t mean the dog has been evaluated by a professional trainer or trained according the Americans with Disabilities Act.

 What if my dog doesn’t pass the test?